ProjectProvenance/proof-points/docs/specification.md

 }
 ```

+## Proof Point Identifier

+Each Proof Point has a unique identifier (or ID), which is a fixed length string that can be generated from the Proof Point JSON document using the following method.
+The ID is used to represent the Proof Point when interacting with the Proof Point Registry Smart Contract and may also be a convenient way to represent the
+Proof Point in other situations.

+The Proof Point ID is designed to be a valid [IPFS](https://ipfs.io/) digest.
+When an `issuer` `issue`s a Proof Point they have the option to store the Proof Point document on IPFS.
+In this case it is possible to recover the Proof Point document from the Proof Point ID using an IPFS lookup.

+### Generating the Proof Point Identifier

+The ID is generated from the Proof Point JSON document according to to the following method:

+1. Canonicalize the document according to the [draft-rundgren-json-canonicalization-scheme](https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-14).
+For example, by using [this NPM package](https://www.npmjs.com/package/canonicalize)
+2. Compute the base 58 encoding of the [multihash](https://github.com/multiformats/multihash) encoding of the 32 byte SHA-256 hash of the canonicalized document.
+Note that this the IPFS digest you will get if you add the file to IPFS and  specify the `sha2-256` hash method: `ipfs add --hash sha2-256 <file>`.
+The result is the Proof Point ID.

 ## The ProofPointRegistry Smart Contract

 The `ProofPointRegistry` smart contract is a singleton smart contract on the Ethereum blockchain that is used to support Proof Point functionality.
 The following is the API of the contract.
 We will see how it is used in later sections.